 Boats will only be allowed into the tunnel if they are within the specified craft dimensions (basically not more than 70 ft length, 6'10" beam, 3' 3" draught - a diagram showing the exact dimensions can be seen here).
 Fibreglass boats and petrol engined boats are not permitted through the tunnel.

 Important note: This information was correct on 27th Aug 2010.
-Please check with BW or visit www.standedge.co.uk to see whether any changes have been made since then.
+Please check with CRT or visit www.standedge.co.uk to see whether any changes have been made since then.
 Please also check for times and days of operation.
 On that site you can download BW's Standedge Customer Guidelines and HNC Navigation Notes.